When Is a Dog Considered a Senior?

 Keep Your Senior Dog Satisfied with Nutrish® Dog Food Recipes

 If your dog could benefit from a diet change, check out wholesome and delicious recipes inspired by Rachael’s kitchen.
-The Nutrish® SuperMedleys® Wellness Blend Superfoods & Chicken Recipe is made with carefully selected, high-quality ingredients to help maintain an optimal weight and promote a healthy immune system.
+The Nutrish® Real Chicken & Veggies Recipe dog food is made with our Whole Health Blend, which helps support your dog's active mind with omega-3 fatty acids from fis oil, healthy body with lean proteins, and balanced energy with whole grains.
 But no matter which recipe you choose, you can feel good knowing that a portion of the proceeds from every sale of Nutrish® goes to the Rachael Ray Foundation™ to help furry friends in need.
 Talk to your vet about which Real Good recipe would be right for your dog.

 Brush up on your dog's dental health with these top tips.